gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 // AutoUpdateAgentPlanSpec is the spec for the autoupdate version. message AutoUpdateAgentPlanSpec {
-  // agent_version is the desired agent version for new rollouts. string agent_version = 1;
+  // start_version is the version to update from. string start_version = 1;
+  // target_version is the version to update to. string target_version = 2;
-  // agent_version schedule is the schedule to use for rolling out the agent_version.
+  // schedule to use for the rollout
-  Schedule agent_version_schedule = 2;
+  Schedule schedule = 3;
+  // strategy to use for the rollout
+  Strategy strategy = 4;
+  // autoupdate_mode to use for the rollout
+  Mode autoupdate_mode = 5;
 }

 // Schedule type for the rollout